University of Arkansas

-The University of Arkansas (U of A, UArk, or UA) is a public land-grant research university in Fayetteville, Arkansas.
+The University of Arkansas (U of A, UArk, or UA) is a public land-grant research university in Fayetteville, Arkansas, United States.
 It is the flagship campus of the University of Arkansas System.
-Founded as Arkansas Industrial University in 1871, classes were first held on January 22, 1872, with its present name adopted in 1899.
+Founded as Arkansas Industrial University in 1871, classes were first held in 1872, with its present name adopted in 1899.

 The university campus consists of 378 buildings spread across 512 acre of land in Fayetteville, Arkansas.
-Some well known architecture on campus includes Old Main, the first permanent academic building erected.
-It offers over 200 academic programs, including a highly regarded history program.
-Enrollment for the fall semester of 2019 was 27,559.
-The university is classified among "R1: Doctoral Universities – Very high research activity" and had spent $175.5 million on research in FY 2018.
+As of the fall of 2025, total enrollment was 34,175.
+The university is classified among "R1: Doctoral Universities – Very high research activity" and had spent $164.4 million on research in FY 2021.